 U of T Radiation Emergency Procedures

 During the course of normal operations with radioactive materials, a spill can occur resulting in contamination of personnel or lab equipment and areas.
 Also, external irradiation can be encountered from a strong gamma or neutron source left unshielded.
 Appropriate actions must be taken during such incidents to prevent unnecessary doses to personnel and further spread of contamination.

 In case of serious injury, medical attention takes precedence over radiological or other concerns.
-Dial 416-978-2028 or the Campus Police immediately and inform U of T RPS or Campus Police about the incident, injury, and that radioactive materials are involved.
+Dial 416-978-2028 or the Campus Police immediately and inform U of T RPS or Campus Police about the incident, injury, and that radioactive material are involved.
 Alert everyone in the area and take all reasonable precautions to limit the spread of radioactive contamination or further exposures.
 Never risk external or internal contamination to save equipment or an experiment.

-In case of a radioactive spill, contact RPS immediately if more than 100 EQ are spilled on a bench, floor, equipment or on a person, spill of volatile material, if internal irradiation (inhalation/ingestion of radioactive material) is suspected, if excessive external dose is suspected, if contamination of personnel is suspected, or in the case of contamination of large areas.
-In this case, besides the general emergency procedures listed above follow the radioactive spill instructions.
+In case of a radioactive spill, contact RPS immediately if more than 100 EQ are spilled on a bench, floor, equipment or on a person, a spill of volatile material, if internal irradiation (inhalation/ingestion of radioactive material) is suspected, if an excessive external dose is suspected, if contamination of personnel is suspected, or in the case of contamination of large areas.
+In this case, besides the general emergency procedures listed above, follow the radioactive spill instructions.